Kithara Software GmbH, hereinafter referred to as Kithara, complies with the following guidelines for the protection of your personal data:

 The service provided by Kithara is inherently not addressed to children.
 That is why Kithara assumes, no children are transmitting personal data to the Kithara website.
 In any event, Kithara will not intentionally collect, use for any purposes or pass to third parties any personal data of children.

-Kithara recommends all parents and guardians to instruct children in the safe and responsible use of personal data on the internet.
+Kithara recommends all parents and guardians to instruct children on safe and responsible use of personal data on the internet.

 Your rights as an internet user